Nested Multiple Instance Learning with Attention Mechanisms: Introduction

-Even if such a system can learn complex scenarios, the impact of individual instances or inner-bags will be lost with a straightforward setup of MIL or NMIL, resulting in a low degree of explainability and applicability for interpreting a particular decision, which has been one of the major focus in deep learning recently \cite{Gilpin2018ExplainingEA,Xie2020ExplainableDL}.
-Attention mechanisms can be integrated in the DNN structure to provide a degree of explainability while showing comparable or improved performance on their predictions.
-Attention scores generated during a forward pass reveal how input features are weighted, and can be visualized as a magnitude value of the influence on the final decision that would not have been observable otherwise \cite{Li2020ArnetAR,Guo2021ChannelAR,Xu2019AnIA,Hong2020WeaklyLA}.
+Even if such a nested system can perform well, the knowledge of which individual instances or inner-bags are the most impactful will be lost with a straightforward setup of MIL.
+This results in a low degree of explainability and applicability for interpreting a particular prediction, which has been one of the major focus in deep learning recently \cite{Gilpin2018ExplainingEA,Xie2020ExplainableDL}.
+Attention mechanisms can be integrated in a weakly supervised model architecture to provide a degree of explainability at instance level.
+Such models are also showing comparable or improved performance on their bag predictions \cite{Ilse2018AttentionbasedDM}.
+Attention scores reveal how input features are weighted and can be visualized as a magnitude value of the instance significance \cite{Li2020ArnetAR,Guo2021ChannelAR,Xu2019AnIA,Hong2020WeaklyLA}.

-In this paper we propose a method for handling learning with weak labels where the relationship between the detailed instance labels and the weak label is complex, by doing nested multiple instance learning, and where a degree of interpretability in terms of understanding which instances are most relevant for the weak label is offered by an attention mechanism, motivated by the task of finding a region in an image with multiple positive instances.
+Our proposed model architecture, Nested Multiple Instance with Attention (NMIA), that overcomes the intricate relationship between instance and bag labels with nesting and offers a high degree of interpretability using attention mechanisms.
+To validate the idea of finding bags with multiple positive instances, simulating a region of intestest (ROI) in a WSI, we make use of PCAM \cite{Bejnordi2017DiagnosticAO,Veeling2018RotationEC}, an image dataset consisting of patches extracted from WSI of lymph node sections.
+Moreover, to prove that nesting can perform in other domains, the MNIST dataset is used, a classical image dataset consisting of handwritten digits \cite{LeCun1998GradientbasedLA}.